helm/chart-releaser/README.md

   -i, --index-path string              Path to index file (default ".cr-index/index.yaml") -o, --owner string                   GitHub username or organization -p, --package-path string            Path to directory with chart packages (default ".cr-release-packages")
+      --pages-branch string            The GitHub pages branch (default "gh-pages") --pr                             Create a pull request for index.yaml against the GitHub Pages branch (must not be set if --push is set)
-      --release-name-template string   Go template for computing release names, using chart metadata (default "{{ .Name }}-{{ .Version }}")
+      --push                           Push index.yaml to the GitHub Pages branch (must not be set if --pr is set) --release-name-template string   Go template for computing release names, using chart metadata (default "{{ .Name }}-{{ .Version }}")
+      --remote string                  The Git remote used when creating a local worktree for the GitHub Pages branch (default "origin")
   -t, --token string                   GitHub Auth Token (only needed for private repos)

 Global Flags: